This article may contain links from our affiliate partners. Please read how we make money!

 We’ve already got breakfast covered.
 Ground beef is also a surprisingly versatile and healthy option for dinners.
 Whether it’s an update on a favorite dish from your childhood or something totally new, there’s a ground beef meal prep idea here for everyone.

-Whether you’re cooking for your own family or for guests, this is an easy 8-ingredient meal that is sure to impress.
-It stores well in the fridge and is a breeze to reheat.
-That means it’s perfect for hectic weekdays or a nice recipe to file away for meal trains for family, friends, and neighbors in need.
+Whether you’re cooking for your own family or for guests this is an easy one pot meal that is sure to impress.
+It stores well in the fridge, developing favour overnight and is a breeze to reheat.
+That means it’s perfect for meal prep, hectic weekdays or a nice recipe to file away for meal trains for family, friends, and neighbors in need.

 Beef and broccoli is a takeout staple.
 But what if you could get dinner on the table faster than you can drive to your favorite restaurant?
 Thanks to shortcut from the ground beef in this dish, you can!
 The whole meal comes together in fifteen minutes flat and you can prep multiple meals with a single recipe.